zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 6.
 Integration of Nonuniformly Spaced Discrete Functions](https://youtu.be/41FAic-ZOjw) This video covers numerical integration of nonuniformly spaced discrete datasets using variants of the trapezoidal and simpsons's rules.

 [Video 7.
 Gauss-Legendre Method](https://youtu.be/0ZqziMFom6U) This video covers the Gauss-Legendre method as a numerical method for integrating explicitly given functions.
 Legendre polynomials, their recurrence relations, along with the numerical computation of the Gauss-Legendre quadratures.
 An example is presented explaining the step-by-step solution process with this method.

+[Video 8.
+Computing Improper Integrals](https://youtu.be/Fftq-DSoaD0) This video covers the computation of Type I (integrals with infinite limits) and Type II (integrals with singularities) improper integrals.
+Avoiding improper integrals by coordinate transformation, truncating the integrals, subtraction of singularity, ignoring the singularity, techniques are presented and illustrated with examples.